Yanji: International incidents

 The North Korean military detonated its second nuclear test in May 2009 close to the Chinese border, and the blast set off an earthquake of magnitude 4.5 with an epicenter only 112 mi from Yanji.
 The mutual goodwill of the Chinese and Korean populations in the region was put under severe strain, and many in Yanji expressed newfound feelings of dismay and insecurity regarding their North Korean neighbors.

-A South Korean pastor, the Reverend Kim Dong-shik, was kidnapped in Yanji in January 2000, one of numerous well-publicized North Korean abductions of South Koreans: a suspect of mixed Korean-Chinese descent, said to have been trained in Pyongyang, was arrested and charged with the crime in December 2004.
+A South Korean pastor, the Reverend Kim Dong-shik, was kidnapped in Yanji in January 2000, one of numerous well-publicized North Korean abductions of South Koreans; a suspect of mixed Korean-Chinese descent, said to have been trained in Pyongyang, was arrested and charged with the crime in December 2004.

-Yanji was the starting point of an international dispute in 2009 when two American journalists Euna Lee and Laura Ling were detained by North Korean border guards when, after leaving Yanji, they overstepped the nearby demarcation line.
-The two were freed only after intervention at the highest level, by former US President Clinton.
+Yanji was the starting point of an international dispute in 2009 when two American journalists, Euna Lee and Laura Ling, were detained by North Korean border guards when, after leaving Yanji, they overstepped the nearby demarcation line.
+The two were freed only after intervention at the highest level by former US President Clinton.

 Crystal meth seeping across the border from North Korea has led to a drug problem.
 According to a Brookings report, "Jilin Province is not only the most important transshipment point for drugs from North Korea into China, but has itself become one of the largest markets in China for amphetamine-type stimulants."
 Yanji had registered nearly 2100 drug addicts in 2010 compared to just 44 in 1990; local officials admitted that the actual number was possibly five or six times higher.

 Geography and climate

+The geographical coordinates are between 42°50' and 43°23' north latitude, and between 129°01' and 129°48' east longitude.
 Yanji is situated among foothills, with the main metropolitan area contained in a small, very flat area.
 It is ringed by mountains dotted with small, remote farming communities.
 It has a four-season, monsoon-influenced, humid continental climate (classified in the Köppen system as Dwb), with long, very cold winters, and short, but very warm, humid summers.
 Spring and autumn constitute very short transitions with some, but usually not heavy, rainfall.
 The monthly 24-hour average temperature ranges from −13.2 °C in January to 21.7 °C in August, while the annual mean is 5.69 °C and a total precipitation of 531 mm, most of it falling during the summer.
 Sunshine is generous but falling far short of the central and western parts of Jilin; with monthly percent possible sunshine ranging from 39% in July to 62% in February, there are 2,280 hours of bright sunshine annually.